micharbet/CLE/doc/HOWTO.md

 # How to live with CLE

-This document covers following areas:
-- installation
-- new prompt look, its philosophy and customization
-- session wrappers
-- working with aliases
-- rich history
-- related files
-- shell variables
+This document explains philosophy of the environment and provides all necessary details about its features and new commands.
+Chapters about files and varibles provide short insight to internals.

+## Content
+1. Run and Deploy
+2. Prompting
+3. CLE sessions (remote and local)
+4. Alias management
+5. History management
+6. Searching for help
+7. Keeping CLE fresh
+8. Files
+9. Variables
+10. Advanced features and tweaks

-## Run and Deploy
+## 1. Run and Deploy
 Issue following commands to first run and hook the environment into bash startup resource scripts.